 (The image is an edited montage of two DALL-E outputs on the prompt 'Perished Piano Sudoku Dream Machine' january 7th 2025)

-I like the word 'premutation', as a maybe-typo, as a permutation of âpermutationâ—a state preceding change, preceding transformation, a prelude to plots yet to unfold, to knots to be unraveled—and as a word that invites deep thoughts if only you let it bring 'm in.
+It evokes a maybe-typo, a permutation of ‘permutation’—a state preceding change, preceding transformation, a prelude to plots yet to unfold, to knots to be unraveled—and as a word that invites deep thoughts if only you let it bring 'm in.

-A key feature of the sudoku-generated pieces as I did them up till now is their touching on the extremes of, on the one side, the near to total determinism once a sudoku grid has been picked as its source, and, on the other side, the contingency of the choice of that particular sudoku grid. {[()—Except, of course for the fact that I did choose not any other but that particular sudoku, any of the astronomical many different ones could equally well have been used to 'materialiseâ (is there a better word? ... sort of like an observational collapse of a superposition of probabilities) this one among all possible pieces, like we live this one among all possible lifes, in this one among all possible worlds.—()]} That is the actual heart of the âPerished Piano Sudoku Dream Machineâ, and its proposed cycling through all of the 9! possible ways to ânameâ by 1 to 9 the elements of the full set of permutation matrices that corresponds to the sudoku: it is an unfolding, a sequentialisation, of all possible worlds rather than the instantaneous collapse into a single one.
+A key feature of the sudoku-generated pieces as I did them up till now is their touching on the extremes of, on the one side, the near to total determinism once a sudoku grid has been picked as its source, and, on the other one, the utter contingency of the choice of that particular sudoku solution, among the 6,670,903,752,021,072,936,960 (about six sextillon) ones that are available. {[()—Except, of course for the fact that I did choose not any other but that particular sudoku, any of the astronomical many different ones could equally well have been used to 'materialise’ (is there a better word? ... sort of like an observational collapse of a superposition of probabilities) this one among all possible pieces, like we live this one among all possible lifes, in this one among all possible worlds.—()]} That is the actual heart of the ‘Perished Piano Sudoku Dream Machine‘, and its proposed cycling through all of the 9! possible ways to ’name‘ by 1 to 9 the elements of the full set of permutation matrices that corresponds to the sudoku, of all its possible recolorations: it is an unfolding, a sequentialisation, of all possible worlds rather than the instantaneous collapse into a single one.

-After the first one, the âlet me show you exactly who you areâ for Shih-wen's double bass, over the past weeks I scored a second sudoku solution for a traditional acoustic classical instrument, for the violoncello, planned to be premiered early this summer.
-The violoncello score follows the same pattern of interpretions of the sudoku solution as that for the double bass (and, very likely, for several other pieces yet to come).
-The main difference then is, obviously, the soduku solution used (it is sudoku2004, the one used for fourth week's K7 sudoku in 2020).
-Also, the 'diagonal sudoku' used for the split of the solution in two 'puzzles', is a different one, and the initial movement chosen was not 'up', but 'down'.
+After the first one, the ‘let me show you exactly who you are‘ for Shih-wen's double bass, these past weeks I scored a second sudoku solution for a traditional acoustic classical instrument, for the violoncello, planned to be premiered early this summer.
+The violoncello score follows the same pattern of interpretations of the sudoku solution as that for the double bass (and, very likely, for several other pieces yet to come).
+The main difference then is, obviously, the soduku solution used (it is sudoku2004, the one featured in the fourth week's K7 sudoku recording of 2020).
+Also, the 'diagonal sudoku' used for the separation of the sudoku solution in two sudoku puzzles, is a different one, and the initial movement chosen was not 'up', but 'down'.

 (The image is a cut out part of a DALL-E output on the prompt 'realistic and atmospheric photo-like image of a single-turn ribbon with music notes, shaped like a ring, floating above a stormy, empty sea, slight slope, not touching the water' january 15th 2025)

-Just like the piano pieces, these pieces are cyclic, they may be thought of as âloopingâ, as closed ribbons, that for a recording or performance one might just cut open at any desired point, and linearize.
-The cello piece starts with the second (C) of the two 'filtered' parts, followed by the 'unfiltered' one A (whose starting note is the one that ends C) and ending with first 'filtered' part (B, that starts with the note that ends—and starts— the A-part).
+Like the piano pieces, also these pieces are cyclic.
+Think of them as ‘looping‘, as closed ribbons, that for a recording or performance one might basically just cut open at any desired point, and perform the linearization thus obtained.
+The cello piece starts with the second (C) of the two 'filtered' parts, followed by the 'unfiltered' one (A, starting with the note that ends C) and ending with the first 'filtered' part (B, that starts with the note that ends—and starts— the A-part).

-Here is a graphic rendering of the pitches-durations of the parts in the order proposed for a performance (note how the piece indeed closes (pitchwise) onto itself, it is circle):
+Here is a graphic rendering of the pitches-durations of the parts in the order proposed for a first performance (note how the piece indeed closes (pitchwise) onto itself, it is circle):

-I am pretty sure there are more pieces to come in this cyclic form, though I doubt I will get to produce one for all of the fifty-two 2020 sudokus đ, intend as I am to follow up on the divers trains of sudokist thoughts that—in a most entertaining manner, let me assure you— come and ago while playing around within and around these number grids.
+I am pretty sure there are more pieces to come in this cyclic form, though I doubt I will get to produce one for all of the fifty-two 2020 sudokus 😏, intend as I am to follow up on the divers trains of sudokist thoughts that—in a most entertaining manner, let me assure you— come and ago while playing around with, within and around these number grids.

-Among these trains, one that I jumped on around the past Xmas days was due to reflections on picking out certain among the astronomically many sudoku grids because of specific additional properties, either of the sudoku solution as a whole, or because of special properties of the order 9 permutations that they are made of.
-In âthe early daysâ of K7-sudokus such properties were that of what I called the sudoku's drift (for those K7-plays {with a reading that is what we might call the âoccidentalâ or âwesternâ-way: as a left-to-right / top-to-bottom +/- walk} the drift is the difference between between the sudoku-walk's starting point and its end point) and that of its stretch (the difference between the walk's max on the positive side, and its min on the negative side), the details are in one of the early sudoku writings.
+Among these trains, one that I jumped on around the past Xmas days was due to reflections on picking out some among the astronomically many sudoku grids because of specific additional properties, either of the sudoku solution as a whole, or because of special properties of the order 9 permutations that they are made of.
+In ‘the early days‘ of K7-sudokus such properties were that of what I called the sudoku's drift (for those K7-plays ((with a reading that is what we might call the ‘occidental’ or ‘western‘-way: as a left-to-right / top-to-bottom +/- walk)) the drift is the difference between the sudoku-walk's starting point and its end point) and that of its stretch (the difference between the walk's max on the positive side, and its min on the negative side), the details are in one of the early sudoku writings.

-But for some even orders we do find such full sets, in particular for the (from a compositional point of view) interesting order 12.
+But for some even orders we do find such full sets, in particular for the (from a music-compositional point of view) interesting order 12.
 The reference [1] gives the (computationally obtained) results that the largest number of disjoint costas arrays of order 12 is 12, and that there are 16,346 costas latin squares.
-The authors of reference [1] understand a âcostas latin squareâ to be the superposition of the disjoint permutation matrices, which is (sort of) equivalent to a costas latin square in our sense, as taking the disjoint costas arrays as the rows or as the columns of a grid, conserves the latin property of the grid, and obviously the costas property is obtained for, at least, the rows of the grid.
+The authors of reference [1] understand a ‘costas latin square’ to be the superposition of the disjoint permutation matrices, which is (sort of) equivalent to a costas latin square in our sense, as taking the disjoint costas arrays as the rows or as the columns of a grid, conserves the latin property of the grid, and obviously the costas property is obtained for, at least, the rows of the grid.

 We can design, in (at least) two variants, of what would be a latin square of order 12 that may count as an order 12 sudoku.
 Here are examples, in the form of color grids.
 Note that they are (rotationally) equivalent.

-Using the fact that (what I called) a cyclic latin square can be made into a sudoku by a permutation of rows or columns (see The Art of K7 :: SĂŒdokaising [i]), and the Welch construction of costas arrays (of order q-1 for prime numbers q) that are (what I called) cyclic (âsingle periodicâ i.e. cycling them conserves the costas property, see The eerie symmetry of a perfect ping) it is easy to construct a set of order 12 sudokus, such that all of the sudoku's rows or the sudoku's columns have the costas property.
+Using the fact that (what I called) a cyclic latin square can be made into a sudoku by a permutation of rows or columns (see The Art of K7 :: Südokaising [i]), and the Welch construction of costas arrays (of order q-1 for prime numbers q) that are (what I called) cyclic (‘single periodic’ i.e. cycling them conserves the costas property, see ‘The eerie symmetry of a perfect ping’) it is easy to construct a set of order 12 sudokus, such that all of the sudoku's rows or all of the sudoku's columns have the costas property.

-This is the sudoku obtained from the left variant above, by applying the permutation σ(1:12)=(1, 5, 9, 2, 6, 10, 3, 7, 11, 4, 8, 12) to its columns.
-In this sudoku all columns have the costas property, as do the rectangles, when read column-wise in âwestern wayâ, that is, from top-to-bottom, left-to-right.
+In this sudoku the rows of the original grid are ‘messed up‘, but all costas columns are still there; also all the rectangles, when read column-wise in ‘western way‘ (that is, from top-to-bottom, left-to-right) correspond to costas arrays from the latin square.
 We see e.g. that thus written the first rechtangle linearizes to the initial costas array, and all the others, counted from left-to-right, top-to-bottom, will linearize to the rows of the left variant costas latin square.

-The costas arrays that thus make up this 12-sudoku are just the 12 cycles of the initiating exponential Welch costas array.
-There are, however, two other costas arrays that we can identify in this grid: also the sixth and the twelfth row, (12,5,1,8,11,10,2,3,9,7,4,6) and (1,8,12,5,2,3,11,10,4,6,9,7) are costas arrays.
+The costas arrays that make up this 12-sudoku are none other than the 12 cycles of the initiating exponential Welch costas array.
+There are, however, two other costas arrays in this grid: also the sixth and the twelfth row, (12,5,1,8,11,10,2,3,9,7,4,6) and (1,8,12,5,2,3,11,10,4,6,9,7) have the costas property.
 These, however, are not cyclic (single periodic).
-It is unclear whether these âcostas appearanceâ here is necessary, and a consequence of the construction applied; it actually seems to be a mere coincidence. {{(Ă voir ...)}}.
+It is as yet unclear (to me :) whether these ‘costas appearances’ here are necessary, and a consequence of the construction applied; or is it mere chance, a coincidence? {{(à voir ... costas permutations are rare: there are 7825 order 12 costas permutations, on a total of 12! order 12 permutations, which makes the chance to pick one of them at random about 0.00001633 )}}.
 The same costas arrays appear when we apply the permutation σ(1:12)=(1, 5, 9, 2, 6, 10, 3, 7, 11, 4, 8, 12) to the rows of the left variant (the result of this operation is the transpose of the above grid), to the columns of the right variant, or (in the 5th and 11th column, top to bottom) when we apply the permutation σ(1:12)=(1, 5, 9, 2, 6, 10, 3, 7, 11, 4, 8, 12) to the rows of the right variant.
 Here the cycles of the initiating exponential Welch costas array make up the rows and the rectangles (read left-to-right, from bottom row to top row) of the sudoku grid.

-One feels, of course, that somehow, these four 'costa' sudokus are equivalent.
-Also the four obtained starting from the costas array generated by 7, the multiplicative inverse modulo 13 of 2 (which is a cyclic variation of the one generated by 2) fall somehow in the same league, though they do not come with the two âextraâ costas permutations that were brought to us by 2 above.
+One feels, of course that these four costas 12-sudokus that we made, will be equivalent, in the sense that a given one can be transformed into another by a some sequence of permutations of its rows and columns.
+Also the four obtained starting from the costas array generated by 7, the multiplicative inverse modulo 13 of 2 (which is a cyclic variation of the one generated by 2) fall somehow in that same league, and they do not come with the (same) two ‘extra‘ costas permutations that were brought to us by 2 above.

 references __ ::

 [1] J.H.
-Dinitz, P.R.J. ĂstergĂ„rd, D.R.
-Stinson (2021). âPacking Costas Arraysâ [
+Dinitz, P.R.J. Östergård, D.R.
+Stinson (2021).
+“Packing Costas Arrays” [

 ^ ]

-(2025, january 3) - âLet me show you exactly what you areâ (Sudoku 3, for double bass)
+(2025, january 3) - “Let me show you exactly what you are” (Sudoku 3, for double bass)

 (2024, july) - Uit de kast: "I am a Sudokist!"